fterdal/fterdal.github.io/hire-me.md

 * teaching (I love to teach)
 * data science / visualization (not a ton of experience in this, but I'd be an enthusiastic learner)
 * APIs (I love building & enhancing APIs)

+If your company is hiring, or you know someone who's looking for a developer, drop me a line!
+You can reach me at [finnterdal [at] gmail [dot] com](mailto:finnterdal@gmail.com).